An Introduction to Smart Heating Control

 So, why should you change?

-No matter how assiduous you are in setting the programs and temperature to match what you want, you will get it wrong.
+No matter how assiduous you are in setting schedules and temperature to match what you want, you will always get it wrong.

-A smart thermostat takes the guesswork out of heating control and by so eliminates a lot of energy waste.
+Smart Heating Control or a smart thermostat takes the guesswork out of heating control and so by eliminates a lot of energy waste.

 a single zone thermostat can cut 15% off your heating energy, a multi-zone system can reduce your heating by as much as 40%.